 Your browser doesn't support javascript.
 This means that the content or functionality of our website will be limited or unavailable.
 If you need more information about Vinnova, please contact us.

-With the help of a scholarship you get the opportunity to spend 10 months at Nordic Innovation House in Silicon Valley and contribute to the business there.
-The scholarship is aimed at those who have a good understanding of startups and who wish to develop your network and competence.
+With the help of a training scholarship, you get the opportunity to spend 10 months at Nordic Innovation House in Silicon Valley and contribute to the activities there.
+The scholarship is aimed at you who want to develop your competence and understanding of the innovation system in Silicon Valley, and then contribute to the renewal and strengthening of the Swedish system.

 This web page has been machine translated.
 If there are any uncertainties, please refer to the Swedish text.